ao3blacklist/ao3-blacklist/README.md

 - incest
 - beastiality

-Things that I may add in the future:
-- adult characters x sukuna

 Have any suggestions?
 Please let me know on tumblr or through here.
 Have I made a mistake and/or have you encountered a creator you want to add?
 Let me know!